 I love vinyl, I mean I really love it.
 I have it all over my house.
 I use it to decorate, organize, and to just make things cute.
 But, sometimes, the regular one color vinyl sign isn’t enough.
 Sometimes…I need more color!
 I’m going to show you how to cut and layer vinyl to create amazing looking multi-color vinyl signs.
 I know every program and digital cutter is different, but for the most part, I think these instructions should work (or at least get you on the right track).

 I start with the image I’m going to cut.
-I size it and center it on my axis.
+I size it so it will fit on my project.

 Then, I add four arrows to the outside edge of the image.
 Two are vertically centered and the other two are horizontally centered.
 I also add small x’s inside the graphic (these are used as registration marks).